fusion809/fusion809.github.io-old/_posts/OS/programming_language.md

 #### Python
 **Python** is a high-level general-purpose multi-paradigm programming language with scripting-compatibility.
 It is probably the most flexible programming language I have seen and it is used for numerical computations, scientific computing, writing and working with web applications, application software and package management systems.
-It is cross-platform and its syntax is far more human-readable than C. It is worthwhile noting that its speed is significantly dependent on how it is implemented.
-The standard, official implementation of Python is [CPython](https://en.wikipedia.org/wiki/CPython) which is more efficient than most implementations, but less efficient than the [PyPy](https://en.wikipedia.org/wiki/PyPy) implementation.
+It is cross-platform and its syntax is far more human-readable than C. It also automatically performs some tasks that users would have to perform manually if they were working with lower-level languages like C. Its major caveat is its speed, however, it is worthwhile noting that its speed is significantly dependent on how it is implemented.
+The standard, official implementation of Python is [CPython](https://en.wikipedia.org/wiki/CPython) which while it is more efficient than most implementations (like Jython), is less efficient than the [PyPy](https://en.wikipedia.org/wiki/PyPy) implementation.
+Regardless of the implementation used, however, usually you will find that Python is slower than lower-level languages like C, C++ or Java.

-There are also two main versions of Python presently in widespread use.
-Python 2 and Python 3.
+There are also two main versions of Python presently in widespread use: Python 2 and Python 3.
 Most programs I have come across have greater support for Python 2 than for Python 3.
 Python also has its own command-line package manager called
 {% include wp.md name="pip" cat="software" %} (`pip`).
 Some programs I am particularly familiar with that are written predominantly (if not exclusively) in Python that are compatible with Linux systems include:

 * {% include wp.md name="Anaconda" cat="installer" %} &mdash; an operating system installer used by Fedora and most of its derivatives, see the [Fedora](#fedora) section for details.
-* {% include wp.md name="DNF" cat="software" %} &mdash; the default package manager of Fedora &geq; 22.
+* {% include wp.md name="DNF" cat="software" %} &mdash; the default package manager of Fedora &geq;22.
+* {% include gr.md owner="Sabayon" repo="entropy" name="Entropy" %} &mdash; the default binary package manager of Sabayon Linux.
+* {% include wp.md name="Portage" cat="software" %} &mdash; the default package manager of Gentoo Linux, and the default source code package manager of its derivatives such as Sabayon Linux.
 * {% include wp.md name="PyMOL" %} &mdash; an application for viewing and performing calculations relating to molecules, especially macromolecules like proteins, DNA double helices and RNA helices.
 * {% include wp.md name="SageMath" %} &mdash; a mathematics program that uses a Python-like syntax and integrates several free pieces of mathematics software in a single command-line and notebook interface, with interfaces available for several proprietary mathematics programs too.
 * [youtube-dl](https://rg3.github.io/youtube-dl/) ([`youtube-dl`](/man/youtube-dl.1.html)) &mdash; a command-line program for downloading YouTube videos as media files.
 It is managed by pip (so running {% include codeus.html line1="sudo pip install youtube-dl" %} should install it)